vxcall/vxcall/README.md

   been tinkering with low level stuff every now and then since 2020, dabbling in kernel development lately.

-  when u dont see much activity of me, it's most likely because of playing Valorant or hanging out with my significant other.
+  when u dont see much activity of me, it's most likely because i'm playing Valorant or hanging out with my significant other.

 </div>